omnipotenthack/github-slideshow/0000-01-02-omnipotenthack.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide!
----
-Your text
-Use the left arrow to go back!
+Use the left arrow to go back! float like butterfly,sting like bee use the left arrow to go back!